Alpaca

 Anna Grulikowski

-Anna Grulikowski is currently a Project Manager at the VGL.
-She completed her degree in Animal Science at UC Davis in 2023.
+Anna Grulikowski is currently a Master's student in the UC Davis Animal Science Department.
 As an undergraduate intern in the laboratory, she worked on various projects related to pigmentation genetics in alpacas.

 Emily Cooper

-Emily Cooper joined the laboratory as a third-year Animal Science major at UC Davis.
+Emily Cooper is currently a veterinary student at Midwestern University in Arizona.
 She worked on a research project related to deafness in blue-eyed white alpacas.

 Elizabeth Esdaile

-Elizabeth Esdaile completed a master’s degree in Animal Biology at UC Davis in September of 2021.
+Elizabeth Esdaile is currently a DVM-PhD student at Colorado State University.
+She completed a master’s degree in Animal Biology at UC Davis in 2021 under the mentorship of Dr. Avila and Dr. Bellone.
 As part of her thesis, she studied the genetics of coat color phenotypes in horses as well as genetic diversity within and among horse breeds.
-She is currently a Lab Manager for the Bellone Laboratory at the VGL.

 Rayann Eaves